WordPress Changes Not Showing? Three Methods to Fix WordPress Not Updating

 Visibility and Permission Setup

-WordPress’ user management settings give various access privileges to users accessing the website.
+WordPress’ user role management settings give various access privileges to users accessing the website.
 On WordPress, an Administrator can have different access to certain content than a Subscriber.
 So, the permission setup might prevent a certain user from seeing modifications.

 To check if this is the source of the issue of WordPress not showing changes, head to the page or post and look into the Post Visibility: